Trese: Other publications

+Other languages

+An Italian edition adapted after the U.S. edition was released beginning September 2021 by publisher Star Comics.
+The first two volumes of Trese were translated into French in March 2022, adapted after the U.S. edition, and released in one volume by publisher Les Éditions Delcourt.
+A German edition of the first volume was also released in May 2024 by publisher Dantes Verlag.

 Plot

 The story of Trese fuses Philippine horror mythology with dark, graphic storytelling and follows Alexandra Trese, a mysterious detective who deals with crimes of supernatural origin mainly occurring in the capital region of the Philippines.

 Because of her specialization in the supernatural, Alexandra is often called when the police cannot handle paranormal crimes, by Captain Guerrero, a man who prefers to lean on her knowledge and specialized skills.
 Alexandra is supported by two mysterious and magical creatures with uncertain powers known as the Kambal and together, they protect the streets of Manila from various creatures of Filipino folklore.

 Volume 3 explores Trese's past, when, at 15-years old, she joins her father Anton on her first case.
 The origins of the Kambal are also revealed in later issues.

 Trese was originally planned for 13 chapters or cases.
 Volumes 1 and 2 comprise self-contained chapters (Cases #1 - #8) and introduce the paranormal world of Manila.
 Most cases are standalone, with the exception of the third issue, Mass Murders, where Cases #9 - #13 are related and use different cues from previous books.
 Beginning with Volume 5, the komik series takes on a more serialized progression while continuing to incorporate aspects of episodic storytelling in each issue.

 Trese's plot, world-building, and characters have garnered comparisons with American comics such as Hellblazer and Planetary, while writer Budjette Tan cited the former, as well as Batman, X-Files, CSI and Constantine as some of the main inspirations going into the creation of Trese.
 Tan also named the anime film Ghost in the Shell as a major source of inspiration for Trese.